 Flashback Track: Mumford and Sons – The Cave Queer Artist Spotlight: Mary Lambert – She Keeps Me Warm Best Live Experience: Trevor Hall – To Zion Episode Special: Kai Mata – Where Love Goes

 Plenty of queer people hugely benefit from an online community.
-Gunneet accidentally became someone providing such a community on Tumblr.
-She is a true connaisseuse of Bisexuality providing knowledge with nice layer of comedy.
+When Gunneet started to joke about her bisexuality she accidentally became someone providing such a community on Tumblr.
+She is a true connoisseur of Bisexuality providing knowledge with nice layer of comedy.